rasmusbuchholdt/plex-wrapper/README.md

 **Authenticate login with the supplied username and password**

 It is possible to manually authenticate after the authentication has gone through you can then take advantage of the promise callback.
-All the functions built into this library will try to authenticate before performing any method, so this functionality is only for people that want to have full control.
+All the functions built into this library will try to authenticate before performing any method, so this functionality is only for people that wants to have full control.

 ```js
 var plexWrapper = require("plex-wrapper");